ThibaultFillion/strengths/paper/paper.md

 system states successively sampled during the simulation and the corresponding sampling times, is stored in a *RDTrajectory* object.

-For now, STReNGHTS implements simulation engines for the original Gillespie algorithm [@gillespie_exact_1977], the $\tau$-leap approximation to the Gillespie algorithm [@gillespie_approximate_2001], and the Euler Method, operating on both grid and graph spaces,
+For now, STReNGTHS implements simulation engines for the original Gillespie algorithm [@gillespie_exact_1977], the $\tau$-leap approximation to the Gillespie algorithm [@gillespie_approximate_2001], and the Euler Method, operating on both grid and graph spaces,